-Add Wireless This Wizard helps you add wireless devices to the wireless network.
-Station:

-The wizard will either display the wireless network settings to guide you through manual configuration, prompt you to enter the PIN for the device, or ask you to press the configuration button on the device.
+Add Wireless This section gives you access to a Wizard that helps you add wireless devices to the wireless network.
+The wizard will either display Station: the wireless network settings to guide you through manual configuration, prompt you to enter the PIN for the device, or ask you to press the configuration button on the device.
 If the device supports Wi-Fi Protected Setup and has a configuration button, you can add it to the network by pressing the configuration button on the device and then the on the router within 60 seconds.
 The status LED on the router will flash three times if the device has been successfully added to the network.